ksh/class2go/README_SETUP.md

     pip install virtualenv
     ```

-8. Create the sophi virtual env (if you want)
+8. Create the class2go virtual env (if you want)

     ```
-    virtualenv sophi-venv --no-site-packages
+    virtualenv class2go-venv --no-site-packages
     ```

-    This should create the sophi-venv directory under the
+    This should create the class2go-venv directory under the
     directory where this README is found.
 All our django stuff
     will happen in there now.

 9. Start using the virtual environment that we just created.

-    . ./sophi-venv/bin/activate
+    . ./class2go-venv/bin/activate

     WARNING:  you need to do this from whatever shell you're using.
     You can tell this because is puts an environment indicator at